Feature Descriptions

 Transmitter

-Transmit bands mostly refer the to the frequency allocations for amateur radio.
+Transmit bands mostly refer to the frequency allocations for amateur radio.
 Some handhelds can transmit on other frequencies, the most common being GMRS.
 GMRS is not an amateur radio band, the FCC defines it as a radio service, making it a peer with the Amateur service.
-For practical purposes, this distinction doesn't matter, and we combine amateur bands and radio services.
-The radios in this guide have one of more of the following transmit bands:
+For practical purposes, this distinction doesn't matter, and I combine amateur bands and radio services.
+For radios which are unlockable without hardware modification, I include the bands the radio will transmit on when unlocked.
+The radios in this guide have one or more of the following transmit bands:

 • 2m